 Knowing the God of Love

-7Beloved, let us love one another, for love is from God; and everyone who loves is begotten by God and knows God.
+7Beloved, let us love one another, for love is from God; and everyone who loves has been fathered by God and knows God.
 8 He who does not love, does not know God, for God is love.
-9 This is how the love of God was displayed among us3—He4 has sent his only begotten Son into the world so that we might live through him.
-10 In this is love, not that we loved God, but that he loved us and sent his Son to be an atoning sacrifice5 for our sins.
+9 This is how the love of God was displayed among us:3 He4 has sent his uniquely begotten Son into the world so that we might live through him.
+10 In this is love, not that we loved God, but that he loved us and sent his Son to be the propitiation5 for our sins.
 11 Beloved, if God so loved us, we also should love one another.

 - Lit. antichrist, which

 - Lit. with us

 - Or brings torment; lit. has punishment (torment)

 - Some mss how can he love God whom he has not seen?